Auckland Regional Public Health Service

 Wastewater overflows will often impact on wild food sources, especially filter-feeding shellfish.
 Avoid gathering shellfish from urban areas (where wastewater overflows are more likely), and where other contaminants are washed into the stormwater system, and then into the sea.

 Wastewater overflows can contaminate streams, rivers, harbours, and the coast.
 This can make swimming risky.
 Auckland Council operates the Safeswim programme to inform the public when it is likely to be unsafe to swim.
-Check the Safeswim website before you head out.
+Check Safeswim before you head out.

-If you see a wastewater overflow on land, or in a stream or river, avoid it; keep children and pets away, and report it to:
+If you see a wastewater overflow on land, or in a stream or river, avoid it, keep children and pets away, and report it to: